NHERI-SimCenter/BRAILS/docs/common/user_manual/modules/genericImageClassifier.rst

-.. _lbl-generalImageClassifier:
+.. _lbl-genericImageClassifier:

-General Image Classifier
+Generic Image Classifier
 ========================

-The General Image Classifier is a module that can be used for creating user defined classifier.
+The Generic Image Classifier is a module that can be used for creating user defined classifier.

 The user provides categorized images to this module.